 Use our brochure to pass out information to friends, neighbors, at fairs and schools, etc. You can download and print the brochure (see Resources and More Information) or email us at email@example.com for some free copies of the brochure.

 Make your own presentation or poster on Osprey, baling twine, and cleaning it up!
 You can present at county fairs, school presentations, community centers, libraries, and more.
-There’s lots of information [here – link to Lauren’s page]
+Check out the organizations linked at the bottom of this page for more information!

 Start a conversation!
 Talk to your friends, family, and neighbors about how to keep baling twine safe.